 After you’ve received an offer from a Medical School, they might invite you to an offer holder event.
 You could be invited to visit the university and look around the facilities, experience some aspects of the course, and meet other students.
 Or they might hold a remote event online, where you’ll receive an introduction to the Med School and the course.

 During one of the offer holder days I attended, I had the opportunity to have a go at a problem-based learning (PBL) session, tried out some consultation skills with simulated patients, and joined some talks and Q&A sessions.

 These events are definitely worth attending, because they really help you to get a feel of what the course and the university are like, as well as the teaching style that you will experience there.
 Even if you’re already certain that you’re going to ‘firm’ your offer, you should still go for the day as it’s also an opportunity to meet some of your potential peers – so when you start the course, you might know some people already!

 The UCAS deadline for replying to offers is 9th June 2022.
 It’s very difficult to change your replies to offers once you’ve submitted them, so you need to take your time and make sure you’re happy with your decision before doing anything final.

 Go to those offer holder days, talk to current students if you can, and do some research into what the university is like to help you in your decision-making.
 You could also have a look at social media to see what Med students say and get a taste of what life could be like.

-Remember that you have to place a “firm” and an optional “insurance” choice.
-If you do choose to select an insurance offer, make sure the grade requirements are lower than that of the firm so it can serve its purpose!
+Remember that you have to select a ‘firm’ choice and there’s also an optional ‘insurance’ choice.
+If you do choose to select an insurance choice, make sure the grade requirements are lower than that of your firm choice so it can really serve its purpose!
 If you have only received one offer for Medicine, you may want to think about whether you want to select your 5th choice (a different degree) as your insurance or whether you’d prefer to leave it blank.

 Loading More Content